-Women's PAC: I am serving as co-chair of the Board of a Women's Political Action Committee focused on supporting Democratic women candidates for statewide and state office.
+Women's PAC: For several years, I served as co-chair of the Board of a Women's Political Action Committee focused on supporting Democratic women candidates for statewide and state office.

 I am also offering technical assistance and time to other public entities, as asked, and am available to speak, as requested.

 If you have any questions about my work or availability, please feel free to email me at firstname.lastname@example.org.